 Vegan Cashew “Goat Cheese”

 Though I’m an omnivore, I enjoy finding creative ways to reduce my dairy intake.
-I especially love solutions that help me confront my true milk-product soft spot for CHEESE.
+I especially love solutions that help me confront my true milk-product soft spot for cheese.
 This vegan cashew “goat cheese” does just that.
 Plus, it’s very easy to make.
 All it requires is a bit of wait time to let the nuts soak and the “cheese” set.

 Ingredients: